-Evaluation of a property extraction i of the form $\mathbf{super}.m$ proceeds as follows:
+Evaluation of a property extraction i of the form super.m proceeds as follows:

-Let S be the superclass of the immediately enclosing class.
-Let f be the result of looking up method m in S with respect to the current library L. If method lookup succeeds then i evaluates to the closurization of method f with respect to superclass S (16.18.10).
+Let g be the method currently executing, and let C be the class in which g was looked up.
+Let $S{dynamic}$ be the superclass of C. Let f be the result of looking up method m in $S{dynamic}$ with respect to the current library L. If method lookup succeeds then i evaluates to the closurization of method f with respect to superclass $S{dynamic}$ (16.18.10).

 Otherwise, i is a getter invocation.
-Let f be the result of looking up getter m in S with respect to L. The body of f is executed with this bound to the current value of this.
+Let f be the result of looking up getter m in $S{dynamic}$ with respect to L. The body of f is executed with this bound to the current value of this.
 The value of i is the result returned by the call to the getter function.